-In the latest magazine: What does it mean to "scale up?"
-It means increasing the size and the scope of a project to boost capacity, while maintaining efficiency.
-We're expanding our operations, our footprint and our reach - on the farm and on campus - to do more than ever before.
-Innovation is scaling up at N.C.
-A&T!
+In the latest magazine: "Scaling Up," at N.C.
+A&T, means expanding our operations, our footprint and our reach - on the farm and on campus - to do more than ever before.

 Re:Search is the magazine of the College of Agriculture and Environmental Sciences